benvaljean/benvaljean.github.io/_posts/2011-10-06-Copy_file_to_multiple_locations_(Linux).markdown

 #### Background

-Top copy a single file to multple destinations the following might be
+To copy a single file to multple destinations the following might be
 attempted:

     $ cp file */